Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Introduction

-The rest of paper is organized as follows.
-Towards almost periodicity, we introduce nonresonance, spatial structure and Fourier analysis as preliminaries in Section \ref{VECPreliminaries}.
-Then our main results, namely Gevrey type KAM Theorem \ref{VECT1} concerning with Diophantine nonresonance and $ C^\infty $ type KAM Theorem \ref{VECT2}, are stated in Section \ref{VECSTEATE}, respectively.
-Our approach is also valid for quasi periodic case and shown to be sharp, as explained by Theorem \ref{VECT3} in Section \ref{VECAPP}.
-Section \ref{VECPROOF} is devoted to the proof of all results, and we shall provide a guideline for readers: some basic lemmas that are crucial in KAM theory are constructed firstly, aiming to establish an Abstract $ m $-weighted KAM Theorem \ref{VECABSTRACT}; then Theorems \ref{VECT1}, \ref{VECT2} and \ref{VECT3} are direct corollaries of Theorem \ref{VECABSTRACT}, by successfully and appropriately selecting balancing sequences as already mentioned.
+The rest of the paper is organized as follows.
+Towards almost periodicity, we introduce nonresonance, the spatial structure and Fourier analysis as preliminaries in Section \ref{VECPreliminaries}.
+Then our main results, namely Quantitative Gevrey type KAM Theorem \ref{VECT1} concerning with Diophantine nonresonance, Quantitative logarithmic $ C^\infty $ type KAM Theorem \ref{VECT2} and Qualitative $ C^\infty $ type KAM Theorem \ref{VECT33} via universal nonresonance (both of them are non-Gevrey), are stated in Section \ref{VECSTEATE}, respectively.
+Our approach is also valid for the quasi-periodic cases and shown to be sharp, as explained by Theorem \ref{VECT3} in Section \ref{VECAPP}.
+Section \ref{VECPROOF} is devoted to the proofs of all main results.
+There, we shall provide a guideline for readers: some basic lemmas that are crucial in the KAM theory are constructed firstly, aiming to establish an Abstract $ m $-weighted KAM Theorem \ref{VECABSTRACT} for $ C^1$ linearization; then Theorems \ref{VECT1}, \ref{VECT2}, \ref{VECT33} and \ref{VECT3} are direct corollaries of Theorem \ref{VECABSTRACT}, by successfully and appropriately selecting balancing sequences as already mentioned.
+Finally, we give further discussions in Section \ref{VECSEC6}, involving some interesting connections with Corsi-Gentile-Procesi's KAM \cite{MR4781767}, a more quantitative version of Theorem \ref{VECT33} with two alternative approaches, as well as a minimization idea.